kaizten/kaizten.github.io/development/java/style-guide.md

 ## Filenames

-1. Filenames must be also written in English.
+1. Filenames must be written in English.
+2. Folders must be written in English.

 ## Language